 The charging dynamics of an ideal EDLC, such as the one presented in Fig.~\ref{fig:EDLC}, is an interesting problem \perse\ from a physical perspective.
 Several length scales are involved: the Bjerrum length $\lB$, setting the distance between two ions at which thermal energy becomes comparable with electrostatic repulsion; the Debye screening length $\lD$, setting the range of the electrostatic potential; the point along $z$ at which the electrostatic potential vanishes, coinciding with the geometrical center of the capacitor only for symmetric electrolytes; lastly, the size of the system $L$.
 In strongly polarised situations, a fifth length can in principle be relevant, the Gouy-Chapman length, a signature of the less efficient screening occurring when only counterions are in proximity of the plates.
 The relaxation to equilibrium observed when an external voltage is imposed can depend in principle on any these lengths, as well as on the diffusion coefficients of the ionic species, and on the applied voltage.
 These quantities can be combined in many ways to give plausible relaxation times: understanding which of those are relevant for the dynamics, for different electrolytes and at different times, is a challenge.
 Moreover, the relaxation is not simply exponential, as in many model physical systems, and can be hard to solve and describe in closed form.

-In this paper, and in \cite{mainpaper}, we present a detailed study of the relaxation dynamics of an ideal, planar EDLC in mean-field.
-In Section \ref{sec:PNPintro} we recapitulate the Poisson-Nernst-Planck (PNP) formalism, within which we operate throughout the whole paper (we introduce the numerical method used to solve the PNP equations in Appendix~\ref{sec:NumericalMethod}).
-Then, we present results concerning the case where the two ions species have the same valence and diffusion coefficients (fully symmetric case, Section \ref{sec:sym}), the case where the two species have the same diffusion coefficient but different valences (partially asymmetric case, Section \ref{sec:asymsym}) and the case where the two species have different valences and diffusion coefficients (fully asymmetric case, Section \ref{sec:fullyasym}).
+In this paper, and in its companion Letter \cite{mainpaper}, we present a detailed study of the relaxation dynamics of an ideal, planar EDLC in mean-field.
+In Sec.~\ref{sec:PNPintro} we recapitulate the Poisson-Nernst-Planck formalism, within which we operate throughout the whole paper using the numerical method described in Appendix~\ref{sec:NumericalMethod}.
+Then, we present results concerning the case where the two ions species have the same valence and diffusion coefficients (fully symmetric case, Sec.~\ref{sec:sym}), the case where the two species have the same diffusion coefficient but different valences (partially asymmetric case, Sec.~\ref{sec:asymsym}) and the case where the two species have different valences and diffusion coefficients (fully asymmetric case, Sec.~\ref{sec:fullyasym}).
 For each of these cases we vary electrolyte concentration and applied voltage and we study the linear, purely nonlinear, and depleted nonlinear regimes.
-The relaxation involves in general more than one process, so that each regime features many relaxation timescales, each of which may become relevant at different times.
+The relaxation involves in general more than one process, so that each regime features many relaxation time scales, each of which may become relevant at different times.
 We give a thorough characterisation of this complex phenomenon, focusing with more care on the cases for which a simple analytical interpretation is possible.